Autumn Fun

 Saplings - please ensure that your child brings their water bottle everyday to school.
 This should only have water in it, not juice please.

-On PE day, both Seedlings and Saplings, can come into school wearing their trainers.
+On PE day, Seedlings can come into school wearing their trainers.

 Please can all children bring a warm, waterproof coat in daily.